-These examples are clearly connected to various themes in climate change policy, including mitigation, adaptation, and technology transfer.
 Other studies have sought to highlight the economic costs of gender inequalities, with subsequent impacts on climate resilience.
-In Malawi, for instance, gender inequalities in agriculture cost US\$100 million a year, according to a 2015 study.8 Addressing these inequalities, for instance through national policies to reduce inequalities in accessing labour saving technologies, could increase crop yields by 7.3 per cent per year, while improving resilience through increased incomes and better nutrition and health, and boosting national GDP by 1.8 per cent.
+In Malawi, for instance, gender inequalities in agriculture cost US\$100 million a year, according to a 2015 study.
+Addressing these inequalities, for instance through national policies to reduce inequalities in accessing labour saving technologies, could increase crop yields by 7.3% annually and at the same time improve resilience through increased incomes and better nutrition and health, and boost national GDP by 1.8%.